nbdan01/OCR-2-MSD-analysis/README.md

 Parameters D and V are saved in the subFolder `Parameters` Generated trajectories are saved in the subFolder `Trajectories`

-## Step 2: Generate the intensity profiles
+## 2 - Generate the intensity profiles

 - Use the script `Intensity_profiles.m`
 - Set the integration time in the variable `integration_over_time` to integrate/collect/gather the data points over time and generate the intensity profiles
 Profiles are saved in the subFolder `Data hist` with the format `Dat_ + number of the first frame + .mat`

-## Step 3: Manual renaming of the files
+## 3 - Manual renaming of the files
 - In the subFolder `Data hist`, **Rename** the `name.mat` files with the format `name (1).mat`, `name (2).mat`, `name (3).mat`, ..., `name (50).mat`...

-## Step 4: Select the steady-state
+## 4 - Select the steady-state
 - Use the script `Steady_state_intensity_profiles.m`
 - Set the **Parameters** of the profiles